This post may contain affiliate links.

-Peel and chop potatoes also to 2cm thick slices.
+- Peel and chop the potatoes also to 2cm thick slices.

-Fry onion and garlic in some of the olive oil for around 5 minutes until the onion has begun to brown.
+- Next, fry the onion and garlic in some of the olive oil for around 5 minutes until the onion has started to brown.

-Add courgettes, salt and pepper to taste, oregano, honey and cinnamon and cook for a further three minutes.
+- Add the courgettes, salt and pepper to taste, oregano, honey and cinnamon, and cook for a further 3 minutes.

-Now add chopped tomatoes and lentils, half fill one of your empty tomato tins with water and pour that in, stir to combine and simmer for approx 30 minutes.
+- Now add chopped tomatoes and lentils.
+Half fill one of your empty tomato tins with water and pour that in too.
+Stir to combine and simmer for about 30 minutes.

-Whilst this is cooking away arrange your slices of aubergine on a baking tray, drizzle with olive oil and cook for 20 minutes.
+- While this is cooking away, arrange your slices of aubergine on a baking tray, drizzle with olive oil and cook in the oven for 20 minutes.

-Spread the tomato mixture on the bottom of a dish, lay slices of potato on top, followed by the aubergine.
+- Spread the tomato mixture on the bottom of a dish, then layer slices of aubergine on top, followed by the potato.

-Bake in the oven for 20 minutes, until the moussaka is golden and bubbling.
+- Bake in the oven for 20 minutes until the moussaka is golden brown and bubbling.